-A strenuous (if it is really hot I wouldn’t recommend it) hike up the rock face mountain to get to the iconic Delicate Arch.
+A strenuous (if it is really hot I wouldn’t recommend it) hike up the rock face mountain to get to the iconic (and most popular arch in the park) Delicate Arch.
 It is the Arch you see on all the Utah license plates.

 It is a beautiful view and if you are really careful – there is a huge drop off the back of the arch area – you can walk under the arch and take your picture.

 When we came when the kids were 8,6,6 and 4 we did this hike and did not venture down by the arch – it was just too scary and stressful with the kids.
-Also note when you are hiking up to it you go across a ledge area that had me yelling to the kids, “Keep your hand on the wall!!!” so they wouldn’t get too close to the steep drop off edge.
+Also note when you are hiking up to it you go across narrow ledges that had me yelling to the kids, “Keep your hand on the wall!!!” so they wouldn’t get too close to the steep drop off edge.

 We did the hike again 3 years later and this time we did venture down by the arch and it was really cool and had amazing views.
 If at all possible, do this hike when you are in Arches.